 Grants of restricted stock/units are stock-based awards granted to recipients with specified vesting provisions.
 In the case of restricted stock, common stock is delivered on the date of grant, subject to vesting conditions.
 In the case of restricted stock units, common stock is generally delivered on or following satisfaction of vesting conditions.
-We issue restricted stock/units that vest solely based on the recipient's continued service over time (primarily four-year cliff vesting, except for grants made under the 2015 Non-Employee Director Stock Incentive Plan, which are primarily 12-month cliff vesting) and restricted stock/units that vest based on our achieving specified performance measurements and the recipient's continued service over time (primarily three-year cliff vesting).
+We issue restricted stock/units that vest solely based on the recipient's continued service over time (primarily four-year cliff vesting) and restricted stock/units that vest based on our achieving specified performance measurements and the recipient's continued service over time (primarily three-year cliff vesting).